 We study mechanisms that are responsible for neuronal specification, positioning and circuit formation during brain development, and how these mechanisms are impaired in neurodevelopmental disorders, such as schizophrenia, epilepsy, autism and others.
 In particular, we investigate how genetics and environment shape brain development and determine the vulnerability of neurons to developmental disorders.

-- Response to genetic and environmental stimuli determines the vulnerability of neurons to developmental disorders.
+- Response to genetic and environmental stimuli determines the vulnerability of neurons to neurodevelopmental disorders.

-- The vulnerability of neurons is highly dependent on developmental period; thus, there are critical periods of development, when different types of neurons are particularly vulnerable, and these periods differ for different neuronal types
+- The vulnerability of neurons is highly dependent on developmental period; thus, there are critical periods of development, when different types of neurons are particularly vulnerable, or particularly resilient, and these periods differ for different neuronal types

-- Neuronal circuits and gene expression that contribute to epilepsy and schizophrenia in human brain cortex.
+- Neuronal types, circuits and gene expression at single-cell resolution that contribute to epilepsy and schizophrenia in human brain.

-- Specific metabolism of fast-spiking interneurons programs their neuronal maturation, and when impaired leads to phenotype associated with neurodevelopmental disorders
+- Specific metabolism of fast-spiking interneurons programs their neuronal maturation, and when impaired leads to neuropsychiatric phenotype

 Normal brain development